AsteriskAmpersand/Ice-Stable/README.md

 #### 【 General Changes 】 ####
 - "Sticky Aim" behavior has been removed.
   - > In vanilla, when using certain moves like Power Shots and Charge Step, the aiming reticle will "stick" to where the Hunter was aiming.
 This can often lead to missed shots when the reticle stays in mid-air where the monster has already moved away from.
-While this behavior can be canceled by momentarily aiming at something else, this can be annoying and tiresome for many hunters.
+While this behavior can be canceled by momentarily aiming at something else, this can be annoying and tiresome for many Hunters.
 - Dragon Piercer:
   - Damage type changed to Sever (was Shot).
   - MV increased to 21/25/30/36 (up from 19/20/23/24).